cloudfoundry/loggregator-release/docs/loggregator-design.md

 The metron agent process manages all ingress into the Loggregator system and must be co-located with any job that wants to emit metrics.
 The metron agent accomplishes this by listening on localhost for two protocols.
-The UDP protocols supports the use of the dropsonde protocol which is used to support many of the existing metrics on the platform.
-Recent versions of Metron Agent now also support the use of gRPC protocol using the go-loggregator client.
+The UDP protocol supports the use of the dropsonde protocol which is used to support many of the existing metrics on the platform.
+Recent versions of Metron Agent now also support the use of the gRPC protocol using the go-loggregator client.
 This new protocol is being used for application logs from diego, and metrics from statsd-injector.
-Since this component is an agent collocated with other processes on the platform there are no scaling considerations.
+Since this component is an agent co-located with other processes on the platform there are no scaling considerations.

-## Stads-injector
+## Statsd-injector
-The statsd-injector is an optional job that supported that can be co-located with a process to support metrics using the statsd protocol.
+The statsd-injector is an optional job that can be co-located with a process to support metrics using the statsd protocol.
 This component is maintained by the Loggregator team and uses the gRPC ingress point into Metron.
+Since this component is optionally co-located with the specific processes it does not have scaling considerations.

+## Doppler Forwarder
-Since this components is optionally colocated with the specific processes it does not have scaling considerations.
-Doppler Forwarder The doppler component acts as a highly-available routing mechanism for logs and metrics flowing through loggregator.
+The doppler component acts as a highly-available routing mechanism for logs and metrics flowing through loggregator.
 Each envelop that ingresses into Doppler is duplicated, and routed to multiple destinations known as sinks.
 The